nikmakepeace/cthughanix/PROJECT_MAIN_LOOP_EXPLAINED.md

 on demand.
 That loading/caching work belongs to the option/provider side; the selected `TranslateEntry::execute(frameBuffer, context)` just applies a ready translation table.

-Some flame paths fold translation into the flame step and set `done_translate`, so the separate translate pass skips duplicate work.
+Flames no longer fold translation into their own loops; translate runs as a dedicated pipeline stage.

 ### What Is A Wave?